Hardware · 4 question types

 Cache is a small, high-speed memory built into (or sitting beside) the CPU.
 It holds copies of frequently-used instructions and data so the CPU can grab them without making a slow trip out to main memory (RAM).

-A larger cache size means better CPU performance, because the CPU spends less time waiting for data to arrive from main memory.
+A larger cache size means better performance, because the CPU spends less time waiting for data to arrive from main memory.

 A core is a complete processing unit within a CPU chip, with its own Control Unit, ALU, registers and accumulator.
 A modern chip usually has multiple cores that can each fetch, decode and execute instructions at the same time.